 If you’re worried about constantly having to spend money on new clothes if your body has not settled into a comfortable weight yet, you may want to try renting clothes or shopping secondhand and selling your old clothes.

-9. Be conscious of your media consumption
+9. Be conscious about your media consumption

 It’s no secret that the media is full of diet culture messaging.

 Your media consumption could also be leading you to judge your body in ways you may not think about.
-For example, if your feed is full of thin, able-bodied, white individuals that don’t look like you, it could definitely harm your body image.
+For example, if your feed is full of thin, able-bodied, white women that don’t look like you, it could definitely harm your body image.

 Consciously consuming media could include reducing your time on social media and curating your feed to include more body diversity and less diet culture-related posts